1. Statutory Foundations

 | Art.
 90, RPC (as amended) | Provides that oral defamation and slander by deed prescribe in six (6) months.
 (Supreme Court E-Library) |

-| Rules of Criminal Procedure (Rule 110–119) | Governs filing of complaints/informations, venue, bail, plea, trial and appeal. |
+| Rules of Criminal Procedure (Rule 110–119) | Governs filing of complaints/informations, venue, bail, plea, trial, and appeal. |

 | Local Government Code (RA 7160), ch.
-VII | Barangay conciliation is generally a pre-condition for disputes within the lupon’s authority (subject to statutory exceptions).
-Non-compliance is generally not jurisdictional.
+VII | Barangay conciliation may be a pre-condition for disputes within the lupon’s authority, subject to statutory exceptions.
+Non-compliance is generally not jurisdictional and may be waived.
 (Supreme Court E-Library) |

 2. Elements the Prosecution Must Prove